 Room to grow

 Some POS systems are better for small businesses, while others are focused on larger enterprise customers.
 But you want a POS system that can support your businesses growth, no matter how big you get.

 With Shopify, you get all the tools you need to grow your business, no matter how big or small you are.
-Allbirds, for instance, started small with Shopify and has grown into a world-renowned public company valued at over $4 billion.
+Allbirds, for instance, started small with Shopify and has grown into a world-renowned public company, valued at more than $4 billion.

 When you need help, you want a POS system with support you can count on.
 Find out what kind of support is included in your plan, what its operating hours are, and what channels you can use (email, live chat, or phone).

 If you have both a physical and online store, business never stops.
 We recommend choosing a POS provider that offers around-the-clock support and can help you any time.

 With Shopify, you can find answers in our Help Center or contact our support team 24/7 by email, phone, or live chat (even at 3 a.m., before you launch your big promotion).

 Sometimes, you need to get help from an expert.
 Whether you need help with marketing, merchandising your store, or switching from another system to Shopify POS, you can hire a certified freelancer or agency through Shopify Experts.